dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
+* what might we call this DATA ONLY server?
-* when people say apis'
+* when people say apis - application program interface
-* what they mean is:
+* what they mean is often:
   * a server that returns/mutates data
   * based on http get/post requests
+* we'll be playing lots with apis - and defining and building them